ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/build.md

 # User change
 title: "Native build"

-weight: 4 # 1 is first, 2 is second, etc.
+weight: 5 # 1 is first, 2 is second, etc.

 # Do not modify these elements
 layout: "learningpathall"
 ---

-# Native build

 ## Launch Docker container instance